jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 Some additional build targets in `angular.json` and scripts in `package.json` have been added.
 Notice that the `outputPath` has been altered for the app.
 The browser build now outputs to the `browser` directory and the new server build outputs to `server` directory.

-In the `server.ts` file, take note of the currently set distribution folder
+In the `server.ts` file take note of the distribution folder

 ```typescript
 const distFolder = join(process.cwd(), 'dist/todos-web/browser');
 ```

 Note that it is pointing to the output directory of the browser build and that it is assumes the current working directory is the root directory.
-While this is fine initially the path will be altered later when configuring for Firebase functions.
+While this is fine initially, the path will be altered later when configuring for Firebase functions.

-### 2. Test SSR is working.
+### 2. Test SSR is working

-Test that SSR is working correctly by opening an incognito browser window and **disable JavaScript** (ctrl + shift + p) in the developers console so that we can see the server rendered application only.
-Then run to serve.
+Test that SSR is working correctly by opening an incognito browser window and **disable JavaScript** (ctrl + shift + p in the developers console) so that we can see the server rendered application only.
+Then run to server.

 ```bash
 $ npm run dev:srr
 ```

-Once compiled visit `http://localhost:4200` to access your App.
+Once compiled, visit `http://localhost:4200` to access your application.
 The normal `login` page should be shown.
 If you try to login, nothing will happen.
-Because the JavaScript can not bootstrap some feature will not work, e.g. forms.
+Because JavaScript can not bootstrap some features will not work, e.g. forms.

 Open another incognito window and try again.
 All functionality should work as normal.
-Locally it will almost be too quick to notice the server rendered output but once the `.js` bundles load the client application bootstraps and transitions from the server rendered to client rendered.
+It will almost be too quick to notice the server rendered output when run locally but once the `.js` bundles load the client application bootstraps and transitions from server rendered to client rendered.
 To view the original server rendered markup right click & `inspect source`.

-While the Todo application might have limited benefits for SSR your application might i.e only part of the application might require authentication.
-The 'Examples' application (this site) mostly will work without JavaScript enabled, try it out.
+While the Todo application might have limited benefits for SSR, your application might i.e only part of the application might require authentication.
+The 'examples' application (this site) mostly will work without JavaScript enabled, try it out.

-Word of warning - If you access browser API's (such as `localStorage`) these will throw errors in the server rendered application depending on when you access them.
+A word of warning - If you access browser API's (such as `localStorage`) these will throw errors in the server rendered application depending on when you access them.
 Ensure to check what platform the application is currently running on when the API is accessed.

 ```typescript
 constructor(@Inject(PLATFORM_ID) private platformId: Object) {}